 • You must file an action in a Federal district court within 60 calendar days after the date you receive notice of the Council's decision.

 ♦ In order to request judicial review in Federal court, the amount remaining in controversy must meet a threshold requirement.
-For calendar year 2018, the amount in controversy must be more than $1,600.
+For calendar year 2021, the amount in controversy must be more than $1,760 ($2,000 for reconsiderations issued by a Quality Improvement Organization).
 This amount is recalculated each year and may change.